We support our academics.

-This session is open to the first 20 applicants and will take place on March 25th from noon-1:00 p.m., with informal networking from 11:00 am-noon.
+The session is limited to 30 applicants and will take place on April 16th from noon-1:00 p.m., with informal networking from 11:00 am-noon.
 A complimentary lunch will be provided.
-All applicants will receive a confirmation e-mail with more details in the upcoming weeks.
-If you do not receive this confirmation email, please contact [email protected].
+All applicants will receive a confirmation email with more details as we approach the meeting.
+If you do not receive the confirmation email, please contact [email protected].

 This combined track is for hospitalists who practice in academic medical centers and face unique challenges, as well as for hospitalists in any setting interested in research.
-Just a few topics being addressed include, Hot Topics in Hospital Medicine and How to Get Funding For Them, Managing the Hidden Curriculum: Do You Know What You’re Teaching?, and Making Your Educational Activities Count Twice: What it Takes These Days to Publish in Medical Education Journals.
-Also featured are oral presentations selected from the RIV abstracts receiving the top scores by reviewers.
-Every hospitalist, whether in a community or academic medical setting, who desires to bring greater rigor to their analysis as well as educational effectiveness will walk away from these sessions with new resources to implement.
+Check back soon to learn about specific topics being addressed within the Academic/Research Track at HM20.
+This track also features oral presentations receiving the top scores from reviewers in the RIV abstract competition.
+Every hospitalist, whether in a community or academic medical setting, who desires to bring greater rigor to their analysis as well as educational effectiveness, will walk away from these sessions with new resources to implement.

 Research Shark Tank

-This session is to provide a venue for investigators to obtain targeted feedback from their peers and experienced investigators, the Sharks, on their research or quality improvement projects in a highly visible, innovative, dynamic forum, while competing for a one-on-one in-person consultation from an experienced and highly engaged hospital medicine mentor.
+This session provides a venue for investigators to obtain targeted feedback from their peers and experienced investigators, the Sharks, on their research or quality improvement projects in a highly visible, innovative, dynamic forum, while competing for a one-on-one in-person consultation from an experienced, highly engaged hospital medicine mentor.

 Research, Innovations and Clinical Vignettes – Abstract and Poster Competition

-The society of Hospital Medicine’s Scientific Abstract and Poster Competition, known as Research, Innovations, and Clinical Vignettes (RIV), is one of the most popular events at SHM’s Annual Conference, enabling hospitalists from across the country to discuss emerging science and clinical cases, share feedback and make valuable professional connections.
-Many of the cutting-edge abstracts that are first presented at SHM’s RIV sessions go on to be published in respected medical journals.
+The Society of Hospital Medicine’s Scientific Abstract and Poster Competition, known as Research, Innovations, and Clinical Vignettes (RIV), is one of the most popular events at SHM’s Annual Conference, enabling hospitalists from across the country to discuss emerging scientific and clinical cases, share feedback and make valuable professional connections.
+Many of the cutting-edge abstracts first presented at SHM’s RIV sessions go on to be published in respected medical journals.